psu-cmg/cmg-site/content/lab/silverman.md

 tags = ["university park"]

 # Lab summary to display on homepage.
-summary = "uncertainty quantification in the setting of partial identifiability with a particular application to the analysis of multivariate sequence count data, multivariate time-series analysis"
+summary = "Uncertainty quantification in the setting of partial identifiability with a particular application to the analysis of multivariate sequence count data, multivariate time-series analysis"

 # Optional image to display on homepage.
 image_preview = ""